Chiba Prefecture: Asuka and Nara periods

-In the Asuka period (538 – 710), under the Taika Reform of 645, the administrative structure of present-day Chiba Prefecture changed significantly.
+In the Asuka period (538–710), under the Taika Reform of 645, the administrative structure of present-day Chiba Prefecture changed significantly.
 The historical province of Fusa Province, which may have covered much of Chiba and Ibaraki prefectures, was divided into two provinces: Shimōsa Province (also called Shimofusa) in the north and Kazusa Province in the southern area.
 Awa Province at the south of Chiba Prefecture, was separated from Kazusa Prefecture in 718.
-These administrative units existed until they were abolished and merged into Chiba Prefecture after the Meiji restoration.
+These administrative units existed until they were abolished and merged into Chiba Prefecture after the Meiji Restoration.
 The central government established a kokubunji provincial temple in each province.

 Heian period

-The imperial court gradually extended its authority over the three provinces in the Nara (710 – 794) and Heian (794 – 1185) periods.
+The imperial court gradually extended its authority over the three provinces in the Nara (710–794) and Heian (794–1185) periods.
 Shōen feudal estates were established across the three provinces, and the region became an important source of tax revenue, sending agricultural and other products to the capital in Kyoto.
 As the Heian period progressed, however, the kokushi provincial governors came to exert military power independent of the central government in Kyoto.
 The Chiba clan broke entirely with the imperial court and was instrumental in the establishment of the Kamakura shogunate.

 Modern period

 Chiba Prefecture was established on June 15, 1873, with the merger of Kisarazu Prefecture and Inba Prefecture.

+The militarization of Chiba Prefecture dates to the Russo-Japanese War (1904–1905).
+Coastal fortifications were built along Tokyo Bay, as far south as Tateyama, to protect the capital of the Empire of Japan from attack.

-The 1923 Great Kantō earthquake caused widespread destruction in Chiba Prefecture, most notably in the southernmost part of the Boso Peninsula, where 1,300 residents were killed.
-Areas of the prefecture adjacent to Tokyo saw much damage, and mob violence against Koreans and other ethnic minorities occurred in the chaos after the earthquake in Funabashi, Ichikawa, and other areas.
+In September 1923, the Great Kanto earthquake has cause of widespread destruction in Chiba Prefecture, most notably in the southernmost part of Boso Peninsula, where 1,300 residents were killed, out of 142,000 deaths.
+Areas of prefecture adjacent to Tokyo saw much damage, and mob violence against Koreans and other ethnic minorities occurred in the chaos after the earthquake in Funabashi, Ichikawa, and other areas.

 Koreans, in several neighborhoods of Yachiyo, were killed, and a tower was erected in 1972 near Yachiyodai Station to memorialize those killed in the incident.
-The militarization of Chiba Prefecture dates to the Russo-Japanese War (1904–1905).
-Coastal fortifications were built along Tokyo Bay, as far south as Tateyama, to protect the capital of the Japanese Empire from attack.
 In the 1930s, the north and central areas of the prefecture became a center of large-scale military production, and military bases and fortifications were constructed in most of the coastal areas of the prefecture.
 After the United States took control of Saipan, the northern part of the prefecture (most notably the cities of Chiba and Chōshi) was firebombed.
 Much of the industrialized north of the prefecture was destroyed.
 Operation Coronet, one of two parts of Operation Downfall, was the planned land invasion of Tokyo in March 1946 by the United States.
 Coronet planned Kujūkuri Beach as one of two initial landing bases, the other being Hiratsuka via Sagami Bay.
 The U.S. First Army would enter at Kujūkuri, sweep across the Boso Peninsula, and meet the U.S. Eighth Army at Tokyo.
 The plan was not carried out since Japan surrendered after the atomic bombings of Hiroshima and Nagasaki.